esun-z/Console-Desk/README.md

 Customized links in "CustomLinks.txt" have **higher priorities** among the candidates.

-Adding customized links starting with "-" is not recommended since it might lead to unexpected errors.
+Adding customized links starting with "-" is not recommended since it might be ignored or lead to unexpected errors.

 ### Customize Functions